 Apache Hop is not just a low-code or no-code platform: it is a visual development platform that enables citizen developers to be as productive with data as possible.

-Pipelines and workflows in Apache are developed visually, but just like standard source code, they are version controlled, have unit tests and can be integrated into your entire DevOps and CI/CD environment.
+Pipelines and workflows in Apache are developed visually.
+Just like standard source code, they are version controlled, have unit tests and can be integrated into your entire DevOps and CI/CD environment.

-Pluggable runtimes allow you to design pipelines once and run them in the environment where they fit best: in the native engine for relatively small volumes of data, or on Apache Spark, Apache Flink or Google Dataflow through the Apache Beam runtimes.
-Design once, run anywhere.
+Pluggable runtimes allow you to design pipelines once and run them in the environment where they fit best: in the native engine for data volumes that can be processed on a single machine.
+If your data volumes are too big to run on a single machine, Apache Hop pipelines can run on Apache Spark, Apache Flink or Google Dataflow through the Apache Beam runtimes.

 True Open Source